evtn/soda-old/README.md

 ____

 ## Built-in Shapes
-Soda has 6 types of unique built-in shapes.
+Soda has a few types of unique built-in shapes.

 ### Polygon
 *The most popular shape in AppStore.*